Senior Pastor – Phil Congdon

 Sharon was born in San Antonio and has remained a Texan ever since.
 She grew up with two brothers and two sisters (one being her identical twin) in the Garden Ridge area, where her parents still reside.
 She participated in Vocational Office Education in high school and has continued working in the secretarial field throughout her career.
 Sharon has in the past worked with her husband in Houston at High Meadow Ranch Golf Club which he designed, along with employment by Stone Oak Development, Frost Bank, Guadalupe Valley Telephone, and New Braunfels Christian Academy.

 She is married to David and they have four grown children, Amy (1988), Jessica (1989), Dana (1992), and Clark (1993) along with two grandchildren, Danzig and Pepper Jo.
-Sharon and her husband, a professional golfer and instructor at Top Golf San Antonio, have traveled over half of their 30 years of marriage on the PGA Golf circuit.
+Sharon and her husband, a professional golfer and instructor at the Alamo City Golf Trail in San Antonio, have traveled over half of their 30 years of marriage on the PGA Golf circuit.
 Her most memorable trip was to Ireland for the Ryder Cup.

 She has volunteered in the past with MOPS as craft chairman and child-care coordinator, AWANAS as a Cubbie listener, and Young Lives as a mentor.
 She currently helps out in the nursery, oversees various ladies’ activities, and cooks meals for those in need.
 Her favorite things in life include sister trips, floating the river, long lunches with girlfriends, and spending time with her family.